wxwern/cs2103t-tp/docs/UserGuide.md

 sort --FLAG_TO_SORT [--ascending / --descending]
 ```

-Sorts contacts or job applications by the specified flag.
+Sorts contacts or job applications for you by the specified flag.
 `--FLAG_TO_SORT` represents a parameter of the contact or job application (i.e. `--phone` represents the phone number of a contact).

 ##### Supported primary parameters <sub>(only 1 may be provided)</sub>